A loo with a view: restoring a Victorian Privy

 Rustic and set within its own garden, it was originally covered in Ashlar rendering, with a slate roof to shield its visitors from the elements.

 Its porch had a Chinese style pergola roof, supported by trellis, which would have allowed for highly scented roses to grow around the door.
 Such scented planting would have helped to mask unpleasant smells, maintaining the caller's dignity.

 The privy was built with a combination of functional and decorative details in mind.
 Intended to fulfil not only a practical function, it also acted as a source of intrigue for family and friends roaming the gardens.

-As part of major conservation work going on at Brodsworth Hall, English Heritage has spent the last 6 months restoring this precious piece of history.
-Long hidden behind a curtain of ivy in a state of disrepair, it needed considerable work to return it to its former glory:
+Long hidden behind a curtain of ivy in a state of disrepair, the privy needed considerable work to return it to its former glory: